 “America is not the product of any one person, and each of us can make a difference and all of us ought to try.”

-Imagine you and 10-15 of your peers investing in and personally and professionally benefitting as one of the visionary originators of a new narrative which dramatically shifted how transgender people are seen.
-This shift resulted in fewer and fewer transgender killings in the U.S. and made transgender people more widely, socially accepted.
+Imagine you and 10-15 of your peers investing in and personally and professionally benefitting from being a visionary originator of a new narrative which dramatically shifted how transgender people are seen.
+This shift resulted in fewer and fewer transgender murders in the U.S. and made transgender people more widely, socially accepted.

 I’m Perry Gruber and I want to talk with you about The Transamorous Network.

 You’re already recognized as a massive contributor to and a hero of the transgender community.
 I’m offering you a way to extend and enhance your prominence, by becoming a patron of our unique transformational service to transgender people and those who love them.

 By becoming part of our work you can say “because of me, and my friends, we helped make the world a safer, more diverse place, a more welcome place for those who are just wanting to live their lives authentically.”
 We are making this invitation to only a few people, Kate.

 As you may know, transgender women are being murdered at alarming rates.
 What’s interesting is that in more than 40 percent of these murders, the victim and the perpetrator were in some way engaged in an intimate transaction or relationship.